HastingsYoung/PDFRetriever/README.md

 # PDFRetriever

-This is an integration of Apache Lucene and Apache PDFBox where it provides PDF content-based searching functionalibities.
+This is an integration of Apache Lucene and Apache PDFBox where it provides PDF content-based searching functionalities.